Alex (footballer, born January 1982)

-Alex Henrique da Silva, better known as Alex (pronounced: [aˈlɛks]; born 6 January 1982), is a retired Brazilian-born Armenian football player, known for playing at the Yerevan-based FC Mika of the Armenian Premier League.
-He also played for the Armenia national football team.
+Alex Henrique da Silva, better known as Alex (pronounced: [aˈlɛks]; born 6 January 1982), is a retired football player known for playing at the Yerevan-based FC Mika of the Armenian Premier League.
+Born in Brazil, he represented the Armenia national team.

 International career

 Alex made his debut with the Armenia national football team in a friendly against the United Arab Emirates national football team on 27 May 2014 in Switzerland.